jgongala/InternetTechnologies/index.md

 ## Simple Examples - Event Handling

 **Showcase Vue.js Event handling**
--Clicking on the "Click me" button to triggers the “sayHello” method -updates the greeting property to display a message
+- Clicking on the "Click me" button to triggers the “sayHello” method
-As depicted in the code below:
+- updates the greeting property to display a message As depicted in the code below:
 ```
 <!DOCTYPE html>